rqtl/qtl2/pages/rqtl2_functions.md

   different orders between the maps.
 - `find_map_gaps` - find large gaps between markers in a genetic map
 - `reduce_map_gaps` - reduce the lengths of gaps in a genetic map
+- `calc_raw_het` - Calculate heterozygosity in the raw SNP genotypes
+- `calc_raw_maf` - Calculate the minor allele frequency in the raw SNP genotypes
+- `calc_raw_geno_freq` - Calculate the genotype frequencies in the raw SNP data
+- `calc_raw_founder_maf` - Calculate the minor allele frequency in the founder strains' SNP genotypes

 ### Data summaries